EthanPerello/npc-forge/docs/how-to-use.md

 2. Review generated traits in edit mode
 3. Add custom traits relevant to your story
 4. Use "Add Generated Trait" for AI suggestions
-5. Regenerate individual traits that need improvement
+5. Regenerate individual traits that need improvement with enhanced visual feedback
 6. Organize traits for better character presentation

 ### Organizing Your Collection